AZZA KAMAL PhD, LEED AP ND

 URBANIST I RESEARCHER I EDUCATOR

 Dr. Kamal is an urban planner, architect, and research consultant.
 She is currently a faculty member in the Urban & Regional Planning Department, and teaches in Sustainability and the Built Environment Program (SBE) at the University of Florida's College of Design, Construction and Planning (DCP).
 She is also the coordinator of Geodesign curriculum and an Affiliate Faculty in the UF Center for European Studies.
 Dr. Kamal specializes in housing policy, anti-displacement strategies, equitable planning, sustainable and resilient development, and homeless programs.
-Before joining UF, she was the Director of Research at SARAH [The US Department of Housing and Urban Development's Continuum of Care in Bexar County/San Antonio, TX) and an adjunct professor of Urban & Regional Planning at TX State University.
-Dr. Kamal specializes in housing policy, anti-displacement strategies, equitable and resilient planning, and homeless resources.
-Her research is centered on location analytics to address issues of disparities , urbanization and growth management, and housing instability using the nexus of quantitative, qualitative, and participatory methods.
+Before joining UF, she was the Director of Research at SARAH [The US Department of Housing and Urban Development's Continuum of Care Agency in Bexar County/San Antonio, TX] and an adjunct professor of Urban & Regional Planning at TX State University.
+Dr. Kamal specializes in housing policy, eviction prevention strategies, equitable and resilient planning, and homeless resources.
+She incorporates location analytics to examine urbanization and growth, disparities and injustice, and housing instability using the nexus of quantitative, qualitative, and participatory methods.

 Dr. Kamal is the recipient of 2016 UTSA Faculty Award for Service to Undergraduate Research and Creative Inquiry, and her research is published in the Journal of Urban Planning and Development, International Journal of Architectural Research, ArcNews Magazine, Camino Real Journal, Computational Urban Planning and Urban Management (CUPUM) conference proceedings, and many other international publications.
 Dr. Kamal served on several professional and civic engagement roles.
 She was a reviewer for Fulbright graduate scholarship, and was an appointed commissioner for San Antonio Historic and Design Review Commission, and the Middle East/North Africa (MENA) representative for the International Association for Community Development (IACD) in Scotland.
 She is a reviewer for several journals, books, and international conferences.
 At Cairo-based Shehab Mazhar Architects, she led the design team of Phase-V of the master planned community El Gouna - in the Egyptian province of Hurghada.
 The community was awarded the 2014 UN Environment Program Global Human Settlements Award for global human settlement.
 Dr. Kamal earned a M.Sc. in architecture from Texas A&M University, a PhD in architecture & Urban Planning from Cairo University, a M.Sc. in architecture from Cairo University, and a five-year professional B.S. in architecture from the same University.
 She holds two graduate certificates (in GIS & Geodesign) from Penn State and is a LEED ND Accredited Professional.